IzziCooki/498-forum/README.md

 If you need to run the application on a different port, follow these steps:

+> **⚠️ Important Note:** Nginx ports and backend ports have to match each other across all files.

 ### Step 1: Update `docker-compose.yml`
 - **backend-nodejs service:**
   - Change `ports: - "8080:8080"` → `ports: - "DESIRED_PORT:DESIRED_PORT"`